Science Explorers

 Once your objective is underway or completed, ask your child to try goal setting, too!
 Below are a few tips for creating doable learning resolutions for elementary students.

-The first objective your child writes down should be well within reach.
-First goals for kids could include objectives like eating veggies and hummus after school instead of junk food for a week or walking the dog for 15 minutes every day.
+The first objective your child writes down should be well within their reach.
+First learning goals for elementary students could include objectives like eating veggies and hummus after school instead of junk food for a week or walking the dog for 15 minutes every day.

-The goal can be written in any way you like.
-However, it’s great to use a checklist format so your child can “check off” each step of the resolution as they accomplish it.
+SMART learning goals for kids can be written in any way you like.
+However, it’s great to use a checklist format so your child can check off each step of the resolution as they accomplish it.

 Move on to Learning-Based Goals